carrvo/Comatose/HISTORY - RELEASES/README.md

+# HISTORY

+This folder is for older releases that pre-date my use of version control software for this project.

+## Structure

+### Comatose.zip

+the original version in C++ and compiled for Windows

+### Coma2.zip

+my second version (and first update) in C++ and compiled for Windows

+### comatose3.zip

+my first conversion to Python3

+### Comatose3.5.zip

+combining Coma2 and comatose3 BUT running \[whatever it was called] to convert it into Python2.7 because that was still the default Python shipped in all major distributions (except Windows) at the time

+### Comatose3.5.1.zip

+an update to the Python side of Comatose3.5 (still converted to Python2.7).

+## Latest

+The latest can be found in the parent folder, under `bin`.

+# READ ME

 ## Intro
 Feel free to share it!
 Let me know if you beat it!
 Just point people back to me and don't commercialize it.